yaober/trichomecounter/README.md

 # trichomecounter

-The result and model have been submitted to google drive later
+The model will be submitted to google drive later
+The result：https://pan.baidu.com/s/1il-TuI6weqQP1R-32uhJiA pwd：k5n7